NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Future Plans

-\paragraph{Faster experimental cycle times:} CAL typically runs experiments on a 75--90~s experiment cycle, and is limited by thermal considerations to cycle times no shorter than 60~s.
-Decreasing this cycle time to ten or even five seconds would dramatically increase the science throughput of the instrument.
+\begin{description} \item[\textit{Faster experimental cycle times}:] CAL typically operates on a 75--90~s experiment cycle, and is limited by thermal considerations to cycle times no shorter than 60~s.
+Decreasing this cycle time to ten or even five seconds would enable a corresponding increase the science throughput of the instrument.

-\paragraph{Better experimental diagnostics:} Dynamic \textit{in situ} measurements of laser powers and both magnetic and rf field strengths would dramatically improve our ability to identify and diagnose systematic issues or any hardware degradation, and could aid scientific investigations.
+\item[\textit{Better experimental diagnostics}:] Dynamic \textit{in situ} measurements of laser powers and both magnetic and RF field strengths would dramatically improve our ability to identify and diagnose systematic issues or degradation of hardware, and could aid scientific investigations.

-\paragraph{More modular design:} Improvements in the ability to quickly swap out components on orbit can vastly increase both the reliability and scientific versatility of the instrument.
-This would allow us to take advantage of increased crew time availability that has come with the advent of commercial crew, perhaps allowing trained atomic physicists to work in space.
+\item[\textit{More modular design}:] The improved ability to quickly swap out hardware modules on orbit can vastly increase both the reliability and scientific versatility of an experimental facility on the station.
+A more modular architecture, combined with the increased availability of crew time that has come with the advent of a commercial crew, would facilitate on-orbit configuration changes and perhaps allow trained experimental physicists to conduct hands-on science in space.